Cape Verdean Portuguese: Status

 However, when some linguistic phenomena occur in a systematic and regular way, they are no longer considered deviance to the standard, but rather a genuine expression of a regional community.

 During Portuguese colonization in Cape Verde, the reference works of the language including dictionaries and school manuals were from Portugal and teaching European Portuguese.

 Cape Verdean Portuguese is also spoken in Portugal, Belgium, France, Luxembourg, Switzerland, the United States (especially in Massachusetts), and purportedly, Spain, specifically Catalonia (especially in Barcelona), and Northern Spain, including Galicia (see also: Cape Verdeans in Portugal, Cape Verdeans in Belgium, Cape Verdeans in France, Cape Verdean Luxembourger, Cape Verdean Swiss, Cape Verdean Americans, and Cape Verdean Spanish).

 Characteristics

-The root language of Cape Verden Portuguese European Portuguese.
+The root language of Cape Verden Portuguese is European Portuguese.
 However, there are small differences that are enough to set Cape Verdean Portuguese apart from European Portuguese.
 The versions spoke on the northern and southern islands, despite minor differences in the pronunciation, are similar enough to be considered the same dialect.